wadewegner/wadewegner.github.com/_posts/2013-10-29-configuring-the-forcecom-ide-with-eclipse-and-using-git.md

 * What best practices for Git and Force.com development has your team found?

-* How have you setup your .gitignore file?
+* How have you set up your .gitignore file?
 I've dug around and haven't found any examples.

 Please leave your responses in the comments below.
 As I get more experience developing with these tools, I'm sure the notes above will change.
 I'll try to keep this post updated.